cs3157-borowski/guides/submission.md

 ## Compilation

-The TAs will make no effort to compile your code besides running make
+The TAs will make no effort to compile your code besides running `make`.
 So if you cloned a clean version of the repo and checked out to the handin tag, you should go into the src directories for each part and run nothing but make , which should produce an executable identical to the one the TAs will use for grading.
 You should run a few tests after generating the executable even if you have tested your code prior to adding the tag and pushing the changes.

 ## Very Important Reminder